matthew-vaught/Exploring-Power-Outage-Durations-Dataset/README.md

 ></iframe>

 # Framing a Prediction Problem
 My model will try to predict the outage duration of a major power outage, which is a regression problem because we are trying to predict an actual numerical value.
+I chose to predict outage duration because this would help electrical companies and other organizations providing relief efforts to gauge the severity of the outage and how long they should prepare for the outage to last.

 I chose to use RMSE to evaluate the performance of my model because this allows me to see how many minutes off the model is on average which is very useful.